benkoppe/QuantumSpectra-2024/docs/source/startup/usage.rst

     Config files contain all the information needed to run a QS-2024 absorption model.
     They are written in the TOML format, and should be named with the ``.toml`` extension.

-    Example configs for each model can be found in the `sample configs <https://github.com/benkoppe/QuantumSpectra-2024/tree/main/sample_configs>`_ directory on GitHub.
-    Create a config file for the model you want to run, and fill in the necessary fields.

     More information about config files can be found on the :doc:`../cli/config` page.
+    Sample config files can be found in the :ref:`config-samples` section of that page.

 #. **Run the model**